 Counting subgraphs and homomorphisms is at the heart of many problems in combinatorics, database theory, and network analysis \cite{flum2004parameterized, lovasz2012large, ahmed2015efficient, curticapean2017homomorphisms, deep2025ranked, kara2025conjunctive}.
-These problems capture fundamental questions such as detecting specific patterns in large networks, evaluating conjunctive queries.
+These problems capture fundamental questions such as detecting specific patterns in large networks and evaluating conjunctive queries.
 When the host graph $G$ is unrestricted, the complexity of such counting tasks is well understood, as it is closely tied to the structural measures of the pattern graph $H$.
 In particular, the running time for counting subgraphs is governed by the \emph{treewidth} of $H$ in the setting of unrestricted space, and by the treedepth of $H$ when constant space is imposed \cite{DBLP:journals/tcs/DiazST02, komarath2023finding}.

-However, in many real-world settings, host graphs are not arbitrary but exhibit additional structure such as sparsity or bounded degeneracy \cite{pashanasangi2020efficiently, jha2015path}.
+In many real-world settings, host graphs are not arbitrary but exhibit additional structure such as sparsity or bounded degeneracy \cite{pashanasangi2020efficiently, jha2015path}.
 The class of \emph{$d$-degenerate graphs} provides a natural way to model such sparse networks.
 A graph is said to be $d$-degenerate if every subgraph contains a vertex of degree at most $d$.
-This family includes many important graph classes, such as planar graphs, graphs excluding a fixed minor and, preferential attachment graphs \cite{seshadhri2023some}.
-Studying counting problems on degenerate graphs can therefore lead to more refined algorithmic bounds that better reflect the structure of real data.
-In this direction, Bressan \cite{bressan2021faster} introduced a new structural parameter of the pattern graph, called the \emph{DAG treewidth}, and demonstrated that when the host graph $G$ is $d$-degenerate, counting homomorphisms can be performed significantly faster for patterns of small DAG treewidth.
-More precisely:
+This family includes many important graph classes, such as planar graphs, graphs excluding a fixed minor, and preferential attachment graphs \cite{seshadhri2023some}.
+Studying counting problems on degenerate graphs leads to more refined algorithmic bounds that better reflect the structure of real data.

-\begin{theorem} If the DAG treewidth of a $k$-vertex graph $H$ is $w$, then we can count the number of homomorphisms from $H$ to any $n$-vertex, $d$-degenerate $G$ in time $O(f(k, d)n^w)$. \end{theorem}

-Bressan’s algorithm for counting homomorphisms is based on a dynamic programming (DP) approach, which is similar to treewidth-based DP algorithms.
-By analyzing DAG treewidth structurally, Bressan \cite{bressan2021faster} further showed that, for any $k$-vertex pattern, we can count the number of induced subgraphs in time $O(f(k, d)n^{k/4})$.
-Bera, Pashanasangi, and Seshadhri \cite{bera2021near} used DAG-treewidth to characterized the set of patterns countable in linear-time by deriving induced minor obstructions for graphs of DAG treewidth $1$.
-They showed that if the largest induced cycle in $H$ has length at most 5, then there is a near-linear time algorithm for counting $H$-homomorphisms in bounded degeneracy graphs.
-More works on studying (near) linear-time algorithms for bounded degeneracy graphs includes \cite{bressan2022exact, bera2022counting, paul2022dichotomy, paul2025dichotomy}.